vanus-labs/docs/README.md

 ### Contributing guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about how to contribute to Vanus documentation.
+Read our [contributing guide](CONTRIBUTING.md) to learn how to contribute to Vanus documentation.

 ## Community